 4. Yossi Milo Gallery

 Yossi Milo gallery was established in 2000 in New York City.
-It’s a contemporary art gallery focused on photo and video-based pieces.
+It’s a contemporary art gallery which focuses on photo and video-based pieces.
 It’s one of the most eclectic galleries in New York City since it features international mixes of diverse contemporary photographers whose artworks range from the figurative to the abstract.

 5. TORCH Gallery

 TORCH Gallery was founded in Amsterdam in 1984.
 In the beginning, the gallery had the role of a strong platform for emerging Dutch artists who have since achieved recognition across the world.

 Nowadays, TORCH welcomes both photography and contemporary art.
 It exhibits the work of avant-garde photographers such as Anton Corbijn, Inez van Lamsweerde, Edward Burtynsky, and Teun Hocks.